nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 **:information_source: Take Note:**<br>

-- A doctor **MUST** have a non-empty NAME and a valid IC at the very least.
+- A doctor cannot have the same NRIC as another person.
-  Failure to include these details may result in an error.
 - A person can either be a doctor or a patient, but not both.
-Hence if the doctor's IC is already in the app as a patient, it may result in an error.
+Hence, if the doctor's NRIC is already in the app as a patient, it may result in an error.
-- Phone Numbers and Emails have to be in a valid format.
-- PHONE_NUMBER must have exactly 8 digits.
-- EMAIL must contain email domain (eg. `@gmail.com`).
-- PATIENT must contain the valid IC of a Patient in the Database.
-- Tags for doctors represent the specialisation(s) of the doctor.
-Only tags from the list below are supported in our current version:

-  `CARDIOLOGIST, ORTHOPEDIC, PEDIATRICIAN, DERMATOLOGIST, NEUROLOGIST, GENERAL_PRACTITIONER, PSYCHIATRIST, SURGEON`
-- Tags are not case-sensitive (e.g. `t/SURGEON` and `t/surgeon` are both valid inputs).
+- Adding additional prefixes (eg. `b/O+`) not specified by the command format above will be considered as a **parameter input**.
+For example:</br>
+  `add-doctor n/John Doe ic/S9851386G g/M p/98765432 e/johnd@example.com a/John street, block 123, #01-01 b/O+` will result
+  in Address inputted as `a/John street, block 123, #01-01 b/O+`. </br>
+  Do avoid adding  your own prefixes as it may lead to unwanted errors!
+- However, inputting `r/REMARKS` will be ignored and automatically removed by the system.
+To add remarks, use the Edit Command mentioned later below.

 </div>

 Examples: